Siddhant0304/AWS-Data-Engineering-for-Trending-Youtube-Video-Analysis/README.md

 ## Objective:

-Develop a data pipeline in AWS to manage, streamline, and transform the structured and unstructured data containing 200+ trending youtube videos dataset to perform analysis based on categories and trending metrics.
+Develop a data pipeline in AWS to manage, streamline, and transform the structured and unstructured data containing 200+ trending youtube video datasets to perform analysis based on categories and trending metrics.

 ## Technology Stack
 * Python